We want to know better the curators of the new edition of arteBA. Raúl Flores, member of the curatorial team of Barrio Joven, answers some questions:

 In two.
 The first one is a curatorial project at La Ira de Dios of nine artists from Córdoba city.
 And the second one, is for the MAC, the Museo de Arte Contemporáneo de Salta, on the art scene in Salta.

-The most interesting thing of being a curator:
+The most interesting part of being a curator:

 To be able to think art as a stage.

-What would you recommend to someone that wants to start collecting art?
+What advice would you give to someone who wants to start buying art?

 To buy artists from his/her generation, to try to know them and invite them to dinner.